 We read in advance about the scuba diving in Corn Islands- big fish, uncluttered sites, nice reefs -and couldn’t wait to try it ourselves!
 We spent 5 days diving Corn Island, Nicaragua and this is what it was like.

 It didn’t start out great – on Sunday and Monday, the wind and waves were very strong – and even with Gravol, it was tough being on the boat.
 Below the surface, the waves affected visibility and moved us around a lot.
 But, we kept with it, and the last few days have been great!

 Wifi has been spotty for us so apologies for the length of time in between posting.
-We’ve also been very relaxed.
-Last day on Corn Island.
+We’ve also been very relaxed, but now it’s our last day here.
+The diving on Corn Island was a highlight.
 Tomorrow it’s back to the mainland and volcanoes.